 Sounds simple, sure accept what you can’t change.
 However, that doesn’t help the emotion that comes with realities that are hard.
 Despite the level of severity, this skill can be used to accept things that cannot change.
-At times, it could be the never ending load of laundry and for some it could be the loss of a parent or loved one.
+At times, it could be the never-ending load of laundry and for some, it could be the loss of a parent or loved one.
 As a parent, there comes a time where you may have to accept that you have a daughter in treatment, or that she is need of treatment.
 Part of accepting reality is knowing there are still choices.
 You can accept it, find a way to solve the problem, work to change how you feel about the problem, be miserable in the situation, or make it worse.
 All are choices.
-Thinking through those choices can help you do a self check to assess the problem and determine what to do about it.
+Thinking through those choices can help you do a self-check to assess the problem and determine what to do about it.

 Emotional Regulation: PLEASE

 Emotions are often hard to understand and can be unwanted and unpleasant.
 However, some emotions are helpful by allowing yourself to explore a situation and how you feel within it.
 The skill, PLEASE, is helpful for you when you can’t seem to distinguish between anxiety, feeling overwhelmed, sadness, or loss.
-While none of these may be pleasant, working though and exploring sadness or loss is going to lead to a healthier mindset.
+While none of these may be pleasant, working through and exploring sadness or loss is going to lead to a healthier mindset.
 The acronym PLEASE describes the following skills to help take care of yourself, which in turn will help regulate emotions.

 Treat PhysicaL illness: It is important to treat physical problems, take prescribed medication, and see a physician if necessary.